3D Printing Miniatures and Custom Figurines: A Guide to Bringing Digital Models to Life

 In several industries, 3D printing is emerging as a go-to technology for creating custom models.
 In the model-making and entertainment fields, 3D printing allows designers to create realistic, detailed, unique, and replicable figurines, miniatures, action figures, character models, sculptures, film props, stop-motion models, art, and decoration, all at a sustainable cost and with a fast turnaround.

 3D printing is also playing a transformative role in the movies and series industry.
-Props masters, such as Russell Bobbitt for Marvel movies and Jaco Snyman for the Raised by Wolves series, as well as visual effects (VFX) and design studio Aaron Sims Creative for Stranger Things, have adopted the technology, as it significantly saves time in prop making and fuels creativity in the design process.
+Props masters, such as Russell Bobbitt for Marvel movies and Jaco Snyman for the first season and the second season of the Raised by Wolves series, as well as visual effects (VFX) and design studio Aaron Sims Creative for Stranger Things, have adopted the technology, as it significantly saves time in prop making and fuels creativity in the design process.
 The creation becomes more flexible and fluid, and props and models can be created in an efficient manner.

 A behind-the-scenes look at visual effects (VFX) and design studio Aaron Sims Creative’s process to design of Stranger Things’ Demogorgon.

 “The Demogorgon was one of the first prints that we did.
 The first results were just amazing.
 The level of detail was something that I couldn't even imagine that you could get in a printer”